Varex Imaging (NASDAQ:VREX) Issues Quarterly Earnings Results

-Varex Imaging (NASDAQ:VREX) issued its quarterly earnings data on Monday.
-The company reported $0.45 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.37 by $0.08, MarketWatch Earnings reports.
-The business had revenue of $226.30 million during the quarter, compared to analyst estimates of $215.50 million.
+Varex Imaging (NASDAQ:VREX) issued its quarterly earnings data on Tuesday.
+The company reported $0.45 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.37 by $0.08, MarketWatch Earnings reports.
+The company had revenue of $226.30 million for the quarter, compared to analyst estimates of $215.50 million.
 Varex Imaging had a negative net margin of 2.22% and a positive return on equity of 6.75%.
-The company’s revenue for the quarter was up 33.1% on a year-over-year basis.
-During the same period in the prior year, the business earned ($0.04) EPS.
+The company’s revenue was up 33.1% on a year-over-year basis.
+During the same period in the prior year, the firm earned ($0.04) earnings per share.
+Varex Imaging updated its Q1 2022 guidance to $0.200-$0.400 EPS and its Q1 guidance to $0.20-$0.40 EPS.

 Varex Imaging Company Profile